Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ---------------------------------------------------------- */

 To output simple text:
 ```
 SELECT 'After Insertion:'
+PRINT 'Hello World!'
 ```

 To run the query, F5 is the shortcut.
 We could also use Ctrl+E OR Alt-X.
-You can run multiple SELECT statements at once if they are included in the same query as below:
+In SQL Server, you can include multiple SELECT statements in a single query batch and each will return its own result set.

 ```
 SELECT 1+3; -- T-SQL is a Declarative language that supports some precedural syntax.